MusashiStussy/app-dev/README.md

 ##### My Favorite Netlix Series :video_camera::

-1. **13 Reasons Why**
+1. **13 Reasons Why** :cry:

     13 Reasons Why is an American teen drama television series developed for Netflix by Brian Yorkey and based on the 2007 novel Thirteen Reasons Why by author Jay Asher.
-The series revolves around high school student Clay Jensen (Dylan Minnette) and the aftermath of the suicide of fellow student Hannah Baker (Katherine Langford).[3]
+The series revolves around high school student Clay Jensen (Dylan Minnette) and the aftermath of the suicide of fellow student Hannah Baker (Katherine Langford).
 Before her death, she leaves behind a box of cassette tapes in which she details the reasons why she chose to end her life as well as the people she believes are responsible for her death.

 ![image](https://github.com/MusashiStussy/app-dev/assets/157148022/3b35273b-502a-4ede-a444-0a5cc53f5979)